MrVa55/sphinx/README.md

 # Sphinx - Emotional Response Visualization

 Sphinx is a therapeutic visualization system developed for the Luma AI hackathon.
-It combines voice transcription, sentiment analysis, and AI-generated visuals to create a unique therapeutic experience based on a user's emotional responses.
+It combines voice transcription, sentiment analysis, and AI-generated videos to create a unique therapeutic experience based on a user's emotional responses.

 ## Overview